se4ai/se4ai.github.io/about-learners.md

 Dont traing on  examples , use some sunset (selected at random, or selected froma  cluserr) move the elarning into the clsuterr so  icnremetnaly do top-down recrsive clsutering and build one mdoel per elaf clsuter)

-FYI- currently exepreimentaing with a upwards growth clsuterr called BUBBLES that has the _bellwether_ premise; i.e. that there exist a small number of examples that can be used to reason about the rest.
+FYI- currently experimenting with data mining with BUBBLES that has the _bellwether_ premise; i.e. that there exist a small number of examples that can be used to reason about the rest.
 In essence, _bellwether_ is an _instance selection_ algorithm that uses some target learner as the instance selection tool.
-If the data set is large, BUBBLES is useful sice it reduces the number of examples passed to the learner:
+If the data set is large, BUBBLES is useful side it reduces the number of examples passed to the learner:

-- BUBBLES recrusively clusters the data.
+- BUBBLES recursively clusters the data.
 - Each node hold data $$D$$ which is recursively clustered into $$M$$ child clusters.
 - One model is learned from the data in each leaf and pushed to its parents.
 - At each internal node